ghemur/DataScience---Getting-and-Cleaning-Data/CodeBook.md

 I will briefly describe the nature of the project data.

 The experiments were conducted with 30 human volunteers, who agreed to have their activities monitored and labeled.
-Thus, the subjectCode column in the data detones the random number (1..30) assigned to each person.
+Thus, the subjectCode column in the data denotes the random number (1..30) assigned to each person.

 The 6 activities labeled by researchers were: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
 These are values of the activityName column.

-The purpose of this Machine Learning project is the following: given that we have human activities labeled by researchers who watch the subjects, and a large set of readings from sensors provided by a wearable device (Samsung Galaxy SII smartphone), find combinations of signals that predict human activity.
+The purpose of this Machine Learning project is the following: given that we have human activities labeled by researchers who watch the subjects, and a large set of readings from sensors provided by a wearable device (Samsung Galaxy SII smartphone), we want to find combinations of signals that predict human activity.
 The data was split into the training set, used for the ML algorithms to build a predictive model, and the test set, used to evaluate the quality of the predictions from the model.

 The data provided here represents summaries of sensor readings, more precisely mean and standard deviation over a sample period of the experiment.
 The embedded accelerometer and gyroscope captured 3-axial linear acceleration and 3-axial angular velocity; therefore, X, Y and Z in the labels denote the 3 dimensional axes.